dr-dobermann/srvbus/ms/README.md

 In the present moment I don't see any neccessity to provide a queue's restarting tools, but it could be easily added if someone provides a good reason for it.

-## Stopping the server

-To stop the Message Server user should invoke `cancel` function of the context.
-Server stops processing of all the registered queues.

-## Message
+## Messages

-Messages only has three fields
+Message only has three fields:

     Message struct {
       id  uuid.UUID